Does Python support semicolons?

 Thus I no longer need this snippet.
 It might still be useful to use semicolons in other snippets though.

-There’s a somewhat secret feature in IPython to do with semicolons.
+The improved Python shell IPython gives special meaning to semicolons at the end of lines.
 When we run an expression in IPython, it outputs the result:

 In : 2*2 Out: 4